madfam-io/plinto/docs/archive/2025-11/session-notes/strategic-positioning-session-summary-2025-11-16.md

 | Direct DB access | ✅ | ✅ | ❌ | ❌ |
 | Migration path | N/A | ✅ | ❌ | ❌ |

-**Result**: Plinto combines the best of all competitors with NO artificial feature gating.
+**Result**: Janua combines the best of all competitors with NO artificial feature gating.

 ---